 You can start integrating performance tests into the continuous delivery pipeline by adding selected performance tests to Jenkins, or a continuous integration tool of your choice, and having them run regularly.

-Depending on your needs, you can run performance tests at one or more of the following points in the build/test infrastructure:
+Depending on your needs, you can run performance tests at one or more of the following points during the build or test of the infrastructure.

 This by itself, however, is not enough.

 Manually analyzing load test reports can be time-consuming and may require special skills not every developer possesses.
 Without the ability to automate load test report analysis, reviewing performance test results becomes a tedious time sink.
 Vital performance information may also get overlooked.
 In such scenarios, you may be running performance tests continuously, but the benefit of them will be limited.